Dynamic Offloading Loading Optimization in distributed Fault Diagnosis system with Deep Reinforcement Learning Approach: Introduction

-More recently, reinforcement learning (RL), a model-free machine learning algorithm that can perform self-iterative training based on the observations, has been employed as a new solution to the MEC offloading.
-In ~\cite{ref_article11}, the authors studied the problem of computation offloading in a internet of things (IoT) network.
-A Q-learning based RL approach was proposed for an IoT device to select an proper device and to determine the proportion of the task to offload.
-The authors in \cite{ref_article12} investigated the resource allocation for the vehicular networks by considering the vehicle's mobility.
-A deep Q-learning based RL with multi-timescale framework was developed to solve the joint communication, caching and computing control problem.
-In \cite{ref_article_Wei_IoT}, the authors studied the offloading for the energy harvesting MEC network.
-An after-state RL algorithm was proposed to address the large time complexity problem and polynomial value function approximation was introduced to accelerate the learning process.
+RL has been employed as a new solution to the problem of MEC offloading, which is a model-free machine learning algorithm that can perform self-iterative training based on the data it generates \cite{lu2020optimization, wang2020reinforcement, zhao2020deep, ren2020deep}.
+Task processing delay is a vital optimization parameter for time-sensitive systems.
+The authors studied the problem of computation offloading in an IoT network in \cite{min2019learning}, in which the Q-learning-based RL approach was proposed for an IoT device to select a proper device and determine the proportion of the computation task to offload.
+The authors in \cite{hu2018mobility} investigated joint communication, caching, and computing for vehicular mobility networks.
+A deep Q-learning-based RL with a multi-timescale framework was developed to solve the joint online optimization problem.
+In \cite{wei2018dynamic}, the authors studied the offloading for the energy harvesting (EH) MEC network.
+An after-state RL algorithm was proposed to address the large time complexity problem, and polynomial value function approximation was introduced to accelerate the learning process.
+In \cite{zhang2020dynamic}, the authors also studied the MEC network with the EH device.
+The authors proposed hybrid-based actor-critic learning for optimizing the offloading ratio, local computation capacity, and server selection.
+From the above references, efficient computational offloading decisions based on RL methods can help the system to reduce computational complexity and computational time cost.